FilipeMCruz/fizzbuzz-code-challenge/README.md

 - not use any libraries, go already provides the basics needed to do what this challenge requires;
 - not follow a commonly used architecture such as onion, layered or clean architecture for the sake of simplicity.

-API details can be found [here](API.md).
+API details can be found [here](docs/API.md).
+Architecture details can be found [here](docs/ARCHITCTURE.md)

 ## Build & Running

 There's two different ways to run the solution:

-- natively, requires golang to be installed
+- natively, requires golang v1.22+ to be installed;
-- docker, requires docker to be installed
+- docker, requires docker to be installed.

 Note that this has only been tested in linux.